hukl/hostmux/README.md

      Its arguments are as follows:

      -s      Specify a name for the tmux session.
-It defaults to hostmux, which means that you can have only one hostmux session at a time if you don't specify unique names for your sessions
+It defaults to `hostmux' which means that you can have only one hostmux session at a time if you don't specify unique names for your sessions

-     -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc. It defaults to even-vertical
+     -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc. It defaults to `even-vertical'

      -h      Display usage information